coursera-dl/coursera-dl/README.md

 ## Instructions

-`coursera-dl` requires Python 2 (2.6 or newer) or Python 3 (3.2 or newer)
-and a free Coursera account enrolled in the class of interest.
-On Windows ensure that Python executable location is added to the PATH environment variable.
+`coursera-dl` requires Python 2 or Python 3 and a free Coursera account enrolled in the class of interest.
+(At present/May of 2014, we test automatically the execution of the program with Python versions 2.6, 2.7, Pypy, 3.2, 3.3, and 3.4).

 *Note:* You must already have (manually) agreed to the Honor of Code of the particular courses that you want to use with `coursera-dl`.